Table of Contents

 You can also bet on the number of goals scored in a hockey game; the sportsbook gives a figure and you bet over or under that figure.

 The key to hockey betting, like all betting, is giving yourself the edge.
 Know your sport and the roster: how good is the goalkeeper; whether the top scorer is firing or suffering from a dip in form.
 Also make sure you know how to read baseball odds.

-There is also the option of in-play betting with many American gambling sites offering hockey odds after the start of a game.
-Check out these legal sites: betamerica, draftkings and pointsbet for the latest odds and in-play options.
-In-play betting is becoming more available in the US with states lining up to follow the likes of New Jersey, Montana, Mississippi and Pennsylvania to offer the service.
+There is also the option of in-play betting, with many American gambling sites offering hockey odds after the start of a game.
+Check out these legal sites: BetMGM, DraftKings, and Pointsbet for the latest odds and in-play options.
+In-play betting is becoming more available in the US with states lining up to follow the likes of New Jersey, Michigan, Ohio, and Pennsylvania to offer the service.

 Follow the game on NBC to help give yourself that edge in betting, and to keep up to date with the latest hockey news.